Disclaimer: I do not own anything.

 When King Adair and her husband looked up they knew had happened.

-"You're both dead King Adair and my husband," Lady Ming said with a bow and a smile on her face.
+"You're both dead my King and my husband," Lady Ming said with a bow and a smile on her face.

 "Well done Lady Ming," Adair said after he got off the mat.

-King Adair said something in a language the others from the Middle-Earth didn't understood.
+King Adair said something in a language the others didn't understood.

 Small boards were brought out and the men held them in their hands and everyone watched as the female guards broke them with their fists and feet.
 The men, including King Adair, Lord's Balar and Khan, did the same.